Associate Degree in Applied Science (Fermentation and Separation)

 *** Note this offer is only available for domestic students commencing study in 2020.
 Please contact our team for further information 1800 788 244 or firstname.lastname@example.org

-If you love the idea of practical science and innovative industries, the Fermentation Science and Separation Processes specialisation is for you.
+If you love the idea of practical science and innovative industries, the Fermentation and Separation stream is for you.
 Use science to build a career in the food and beverage industry like creating the tasty brews, as markets see a growing taste for microbreweries and more interesting flavours.
 This course is perfect for you if you love beer, wine, cider or fermented food like sauerkraut and cheese and want to move into a career in the food and beverage industry.

 Times are changing.
 Many traditional job roles are being left by the wayside as demand increases for entirely new kinds of skillsets.
 This two year, full-time Associate Degree offers you the opportunity to learn about some of Tasmania’s most up-and-coming, innovative industries within the food and beverage sector (beer, cider, wine, whiskey, gin, cheese and other fermented foods) and premium bio-industries (seaweed-based fertilisers, poppies, biodiesel and much more).